Resources

 2. The unstructured summer months can make mental health issues worse.

-There’s also the risk of increased drug use and drinking, which can lead to a substance use disorder.
+There’s also the risk of increased drug use and drinking, especially when risk factors like boredom, peer pressure, and underlying stress contribute to substance use, which can lead to a substance use disorder.
 Seeking care in summer prevents problems from escalating while helping young people find long-term recovery from underlying issues that get worse in summer.

 3. It’s often easier during the summer to access treatment quickly.

-In the summer, it’s often easier to expedite the admissions process and access open beds in residential care or an outpatient program such as a Partial Hospitalization Program or Intensive Outpatient Program.
+Because of how many young people may need support when school returns, that can make the admissions process lengthier and the waitlists longer for mental health services or programs.
+In the summer, it’s often easier to expedite the admissions process and access inpatient, residential, or an outpatient program, like a Partial Hospitalization Program (PHP), or an Intensive Outpatient Program (IOP).

 4. Teens and young adults gain the skills to support a positive transition back to school.

-PrairieCare offers an educational component in our Partial Hospitalization Program and inpatient hospital.
-As part of our daily programming, patients 18 and younger are taught in a structured classroom environment with specialty-trained staff from local school districts.
-While participating in academics, patients also examine school-related stressors and find helpful ways to manage their mental health challenges.
+PrairieCare offers an educational component in our Partial Hospitalization Program, residential treatment, and inpatient hospital.
+As part of our daily programming, patients enrolled in school are taught in a structured classroom environment with specialty-trained staff from local school districts.
+While participating in academics, patients also examine school-related stressors, including academic pressure, and find helpful ways to manage their mental health challenges.
 In addition, we support young adults in strengthening their executive functioning and life skills to pursue their academic and career goals successfully.

 5. Treatment can be the most meaningful and memorable experience a teen or young adult has ever had.